-- (1) Use private parking lots and City on-street parking spaces and sidewalks adjacent to the restaurant or bar for outdoor seating and dining; and - (2) Coordinate with mobile food units through written agreements to sell food and beverages in private parking lots and City on-street parking spaces adjacent to the restaurant or bar. - (c) A map of the CA zoning district is on file with the City's Planning & Development Department. - (d) Duration of pilot program. - (1) The pilot program ordinance will end six months from the date this ordinance becomes effective unless: - A. The City Council determines that it is necessary to terminate the pilot program earlier and the City Council terminates the pilot program through ordinance; or - B. City Council extends the pilot program through a future ordinance. - i.
-The City Council directs the City Manager to place an item on its agenda to consider extending the pilot program if the City Manager determines that an extension of the program is in the best interest of the City and the public. - ii.
-The City Council authorizes the City Manager to extend this pilot program thirty (30) days from this ordinance's expiration date without bringing this item to City Council for approval. - (e) The City may establish pilot program policies, including COVID-19, fire, and vehicular and pedestrian traffic safety policies. - (f) The City Manager may limit the number of permits that may be issued under this pilot program, if necessary, for public health or safety reasons, to help prevent vehicular or pedestrian traffic congestion, increase available City parking, improve traffic flow, or for other good cause.
+- (1) Use private parking lots and City on-street parking spaces and sidewalks adjacent to the restaurant or bar for outdoor seating and dining; and - (2) Coordinate with mobile food units through written agreements to sell food and beverages in private parking lots and City on-street parking spaces adjacent to the restaurant or bar. - (f) A map of the CA zoning district is on file with the City's Planning & Development Department. - (f) Duration of pilot program. - (1) The pilot program ordinance will end six months from the date this ordinance becomes effective unless: - A. The City Council or the City Manager determines that it is necessary to terminate the pilot program earlier; or - B.A.
+The and the City Council authorizesterminates the City Manager to terminate this pilot program without further City Council action.through ordinance; or